harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/issue.rst

 ------------

 A user opens an issue request to create a specific amount of ONEBTC.
-When calling this function, a user provides her own parachain account identifier, the to be issued amount of ONEBTC, and the vault she wants to use in this process (parachain account identifier).
+When calling this function, a user provides her own bridge account identifier, the to be issued amount of ONEBTC, and the vault she wants to use in this process (shard account identifier).
 Further, she provides some (small) amount of ONE collateral (``griefingCollateral``) to prevent griefing.

 Specification
 .............